vhxs/quickstart/content/blog/2016-02-14-hello-markdown.md

 ---
-title: A Plain Markdown Post
+title: A Example that tests a few features
-author: Yihui Xie
+author: Vikram Saraph
-date: '2016-02-14'
+date: "2024-02-14"
-categories:
-  - Example
-  - Hugo
 tags:
-  - blogdown
-  - Markdown
-  - MathJax
-  - Pandoc
-  - RStudio
+  - meta
 ---

 This sample post is mainly for